AllanMSouza/ACSP-FL/README.md

 - `--rounds` `-r`: total number of communication rounds
 - `--poc` `-`: percentagem of clients to be selected using PoC
 - `--decay` `-`: decay factor for DEEV and ACSP-FL
+- `--personalization` `-`: enables personalization and partial model sharing
+- `--shared-layers` `-`: number of layers to be shared in the personalization phase

 It is important to generate new images for both the Client and the Server with the Dockerfile from both directories.
 Then replace the image in the `create_dockercompose.py` script